You are here:

 How does diet affect epilepsy?

-Although there is little evidence that your diet has a direct effect on seizures, a balanced diet provides essential nutrients and keeps our energy levels steady, helping us to stay healthy.
-This may help reduce the risk of seizures for some people with epilepsy.
 A balanced diet may also help you to keep a regular sleep pattern and keep active, both of which are good for overall health.
 Getting enough sleep may help to reduce the risk of seizures for some people.
-A diet that suits you may help you to feel positive, more able to focus and more in control of your life and decisions about managing your epilepsy.
+A diet that suits you may help you to feel positive, more able to focus, and more in control of your life and decisions about managing your epilepsy.

 What is a balanced diet?

-A balanced diet is generally made up of carbohydrates, fats, proteins, vegetables, and fruit, and drinking plenty of fluids.
+A balanced diet is generally made up of carbohydrates, fats, proteins, vegetables, and fruit, and plenty of fluids.
 Research continues into what makes a healthy diet, but the NHS advise that, for the general population, people should try to:

 • Base meals on potatoes, bread, rice, pasta, or other starchy carbohydrates;

-• Eat some beans, pulses, fish (including one portion of oily fish a week), eggs, meat and other protein foods;
+• Eat some beans, pulses, fish (including one portion of oily fish a week), eggs, meat, and other protein foods;

 • Choose unsaturated oils and spreads, and eat in small amounts;

-• Eat foods high in fat, salt, and sugar less often and in small amounts; and
+• Eat foods high in fat, salt, and sugar less often and in small amounts;

 Knowing what we eat